minhnbvnu/ctgconstructionjs/CTG/README.md

-!pip3 install pickle5# JIT-Vul Dataset for Just-In-Time Vulnerability Detection
+# JIT-Vul Dataset for Just-In-Time Vulnerability Detection

 This repository provides the code for generating vulnerability-triggering commit dataset.
 To start, clone the repository and navigate to the root directory.